Jason2Brownlee/MachineLearningMischief/examples/cross_validation_hacking.md

 Generally, this is a type of seed hacking applied to the selection of train/test folds in k-fold cross-validation.

-Here are the main techniques:

-1. Seed Hunting
-   - Trying hundreds of random seeds for data splitting
-   - Reporting only the "best" seed that gives optimal results
-   - Example: Running CV 1000 times with different seeds, cherry-picking the one where your model looks best

-2. Fold Selection Gaming
-   - Manually crafting folds to make validation artificially easy
-   - Removing "hard" folds that hurt performance
-   - Example: Testing different k values (5-fold, 10-fold, etc.) and only reporting the best one

-3. Stratification Manipulation
-   - Trying different stratification strategies until finding one that gives better scores
-   - Creating complex stratification rules that inadvertently leak information
-   - Example: Stratifying on multiple variables until finding a combination that boosts scores

-4. Validation Scheme Shopping
-   - Switching between different CV schemes (k-fold, leave-one-out, time series CV)
-   - Reporting only the scheme that gives best results
-   - Example: Trying both group k-fold and standard k-fold, using whichever looks better

-5. Data Leakage via CV
-   - Performing feature selection/engineering before CV splitting
-   - Using test set information to influence fold creation
-   - Example: Creating features using statistics from entire dataset before splitting into folds

 ## Example

 ```python